rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [^pku_additional]: For more about PKU see <https://learn.genetics.utah.edu/content/disorders/singlegeneeg/>: "_Babies who have PKU are usually healthy at first, but symptoms appear within a few months.
 These may include slow growth, eczema (a skin rash), musty body odor (from too much Phe), small head size, and fair skin (because Phe is converted into skin pigment).
 Without treatment, children with PKU experience developmental delays, behavior problems, intellectual disability, and seizures._"
 <!-- =====================================-->

-Gene and genome editing could one day enable people to be free from these and other genetic disorders and diseases by targeting and ameloriating[^how_gene_editing_work_broadly] the affected gene(s)[^examples_somatic_genome_fix].
+Gene and genome editing could one day enable people to be free from these and other disorders and diseases by targeting and ameloriating[^how_gene_editing_work_broadly] the affected gene(s)[^examples_somatic_genome_fix].
 To me and, as we will see, a fair number of other people, a future devoid of the suffering induced from genetic disorders seems like a GOOD thing.

 <!-- FOOTNOTES============================ -->
 [^how_gene_editing_work_broadly]: NEED